IBM-EPBL/IBM-Project-2226-1658467109/README.md

   -> In this phase we will build a simple HTML page that runs python code using flask

 #### Finally register the model in IBM Cloud and train the model

+### Using the virtual env
+  * Unzip the retino-env.zip to your final deliverables
+  * then activate the bat (retino-env\Scripts\activate.bat
+  * run your app.py file